usheryao/RE-papers/README.md

-# RE-papers
+# Papers on RE
-papers for relation extraction
+RE:relation extraction
+Contributed by Jinxin Yao.